 When a possible Consumer calls the Aging and Disability Resource Connection (ADRC) or Aging and People with Disabilities (APD) Branch Office and requests OPI services, they submit a referral to the designated OPI Case Manager.
 Designated Case Manager will contact Consumer or Authorized Representative within three business days of the referral to complete an Electronic Waitlist Tool (EWT).
 The EWT will provide information on whether a consumer is eligible to be placed on the OPI waitlist according to the EWT score.
+If the OPI-C waitlist is closed at the time of referral, the client is advised and offered Person Centered Options Counseling, if needed, to explore other options to meet their needs, including referral for OPI-M. If the consumer wishes to apply for OPI-M they are given the contact information and location of the appropriate ODHS APD local office.

-Because OPI is not intended to replace the resources available to an individual from their own financial assets and natural support systems, the OPI Case Manager makes every effort to assist applicants in utilizing other resources before bringing them onto OPI.
-Persons appearing to be eligible for Medicaid are so counseled and encouraged to apply.
-However, OPI Case Managers may approve OPI for persons eligible for Medicaid who do not wish to enroll.
-People who are eligible for SNAP, Qualified Medicare Beneficiary, or Supplemental Low Income Medicare Beneficiary Program may also qualify for OPI.
+Because OPI-C is not intended to replace the resources available to an individual from their own financial assets and natural support systems, the OPI Case Manager makes every effort to assist applicants in utilizing other resources before bringing them onto OPI-C. Persons appearing to be eligible for Medicaid, including the new Oregon Project Independence - Medicaid (OPI-M) program, are so counseled and encouraged to apply.
+OPI Case Managers may approve OPI-C for persons eligible for Medicaid who do not wish to enroll, subject to available funding for OPI-C. People who are eligible for SNAP, Qualified Medicare Beneficiary, or Supplemental Low Income Medicare Beneficiary Program may also qualify for OPI.